✨ Professional Resume Review | Get Yours Today | Certified Experts

 Yet, the core duties of preparing and serving high-quality food rarely change.

-The role of a chef includes studying recipes, setting menus, setting up kitchens, cooking food on time and, acting as a leader for the kitchen staff, delegating responsibilities.
+The role of a chef includes studying recipes, setting menus, setting up kitchens, cooking food on time, acting as a leader for the kitchen staff, and delegating responsibilities.

 Become a Chef; there are various routes.